Aleksandr Karasyov (pilot)

 Aleksandr Nikitovich Karasyov (Александр Никитович Карасёв; 30 August 1916 – 14 March 1991) was a fighter pilot in the Soviet Air Force who became a flying ace in both World War II and the Korean War, tallying 20 solo and two shared shootdowns in WWII and subsequently being credited with seven in Korea.
 Awarded the title Hero of the Soviet Union in the midst of World War II for his first 14 shootdowns, he later became a survivor of the infamous Mauthausen concentration camp, having been shot down and taken captive by the Nazis.
-Eventually after the camp was liberated and he was released from the prisoner of war filtration camp, he returned to flying, going on to become the first pilot in his regiment to gain an aerial victory in the Korean war.
+After the camp was liberated and his eventual release from the Soviet prisoner of war filtration camp, he returned to flying, going on to become the first pilot in his regiment to gain an aerial victory in the Korean war.
 Having been promoted in October 1951 to a post that left him little time for combat sorties, he nevertheless credited as an ace in the war and was nominated for the title Hero of the Soviet Union for a second time, but it was downgraded to an additional Order of Lenin instead.

 Early life

 Karasyov was born on 30 August 1916 to Russian family in what is now Vladikavkaz; his father was a bricklayer.
 After completing his seventh grade of school in 1932 he attended trade school, which he finished in 1934 before getting a job at a garment factory.
-Upon being drafted into the Red Army in 1937, he was originally assigned to the North Caucasian Military District before being given the opportunity to study to become a pilot in April 1940.
+Upon being drafted into the Red Army in 1937, he was originally assigned to the North Caucasian Military District where he served as an aircraft engine mechanic before being given the opportunity to study to become a pilot in April 1940.
 After graduating from the Nakhichevan Military Aviation School of Pilots in December that year, he went on to attend the Batay Military Aviation School of Pilots before being assigned to the 282nd Fighter Aviation Regiment, stationed in Kremenchug.